 It feels like I have been blessed, I am thankful for it all, even the bullying!
 I continue to learn about our true allies of nature; the flora and fauna around us.
 I have found my masculinity, my true self and my medicine name, ‘Swallowtail.’

 Best of all, I am now ready to help others to overcome similar issues to that I have encountered myself and I have launched my own flower essence and shamanic practice, Allies Of Nature, which incorporates a range of flower essences too.

-I work with my clients, online and in nature, to help them move from a place of fear to one of love and overcome the effects of bullying to discover their true identity.
+I work with my clients, online and in nature, to help them move from a place of fear and isolation to one of love and connection, to awaken to a life beyond bullying to claim their true power.
 I use nature as an ally by connecting with the spirits of both flowers and animals in order to help my clients live their lives more in harmony with the rest of the planet.

-We engage in transformational conversations and sessions together which take place in all kinds of natural locations: on a hill-top, by a river, at the beach or in a forest.
+We engage in transformational talks and shamanic practices together which take place in all kinds of natural locations: on a hill-top, by a river, at the beach or in a forest.
 Our natural surroundings help us to go deep and discover the way to heal.